 Throughout history mankind has used cannabis medically to some degree, but in the 1970s a synthetic version of THC was developed under the name Marinol specifically for those suffering from pain and nausea related to chemotherapy treatments from cancer.
 Despite this, many reported a difficulty in keeping the Marinol down due to the sickness caused by chemotherapy, leading to smoking becoming the preferred – and ultimately easiest – form of administration.
 This is also in part to the fact that smoking medicinal cannabis means onset effects are immediate, resulting in easier dosing.

-Since the early 1990s more and more countries have followed suit with the legalisation of medicinal cannabis.
+Since the early 1990s more and more countries have followed suit with the legalisation of medicinal cannabis, such as Canada where a Canada cannabis dispensary is easy to find in any major city.
 Many countries are also pushing for decriminalisation of possession for small amounts of cannabis for personal use – either recreationally or medically – and many countries will allow up to a certain number of plants to be grown for personal use.
 Colombia is a good example of this, as is Chile, Czech Republic, Spain and more.
 Countries where cannabis is strictly on a medicinal only basis include Israel, Puerto Rico, Romania and Macedonia.
 On the other hand, our friends in Uruguay and Canada can enjoy completely 100% legal weed – for both recreational and medical use.
 The US is a bit of a strange one as states individually govern the sale and legality of cannabis, so if you’re in the states, consider checking out a CBD company in Nevada for all your medicinal weed needs.

 So if you’ve been wondering about the history of this great medical plant, there you have a brief one.
 Mankind has known about the fantastic results of using this plant for millennia, so it’s great that we’re getting back to a place where we can really start to enjoy it again and stop relying on heavy duty pharmaceuticals that cause us no end of side effects.
 Enoy!